 Although they handle libraries differently, the required libraries for the SoM and SIB/SBS are built into the cross-compilers to ensure that the correct versions of these libraries are used.
-For the SIB/SBS, these are located under the SIB2.0-SDK/gcc-4.0.0-i486-D/sysroot directory.
-For the SoM, the toolchain places these libraries in the /usr/local/m68k-elf directory on the host development machine.
+For the SIB/SBS, these are located under the SIB-SDK-2.2/gcc-4.0.0-i486-D/sysroot directory.
+For the SoM, the installer places these libraries in the /usr/local/m68k-elf directory on the host development machine.
 To ensure compatibility, it is important that the correct libraries are used.